-- You can activate your SJSUOne account by navigating to http://uts.sjsu.edu/sjsuone/ and clicking Activate Account under First Time Users. - When setting or changing your password, pay close attention to the case in which you enter the letters. - Remember, your password is cASe seNsiTIVE! - To change your SJSUOne password after you have activated your account, please navigate to http://uts.sjsu.edu/sjsuone/ and click Account Management Login.
-Enter your login information and click Change My Password.
+- You can set your password for the first time or reset it if you have forgotten it by navigating to http://my.sjsu.edu and clicking on the Set/Reset Password button. - When setting or changing your password, pay close attention to the case in which you enter the letters. - Remember, your password is cASe seNsiTIVE! - If you are having difficulty resetting your password, please contact ithelpdesk@sjsu.edu for assistance.
+Include your full name, SJSU ID if known, your date of birth, and your mailing address.